 With a priority on affordability, 70% of those we serve receive financial assistance, but only 33% of our funding is from public sources.
 Year over year, we self-fund our sliding tuition scale through private fundraising and by leveraging revenue from families paying market rate tuition.
 The sliding-tuition scale, scholarships, and the cost deficit of public subsidies totaled almost $780,000 in FY17.

-In addition, Teen Leadership and Senior Wellness programs are offered free of charge.
+In addition, Teen Leadership programs are offered free of charge.

 Simply put, segregation does not produce the best outcomes, nor is it best for children, families, or communities.
 Unfortunately, segregation, and especially economic segregation, is embedded into much of the nonprofit sector.